n8sOrganization/kubeadm-crio-ubu2404/README.md

 Long story short, install containerd for Ubuntu and then use Cilium CNI plugin.
 Cilium provides all of the functionality of Calico, MetalLB, Envoy, plus more.

-Fronm here down, the Ubuntu config is still relevant (e.g. Swap file, ip forwarding, etc.).
+From here down, the Ubuntu config is still relevant (e.g. Swap file, ip forwarding, etc.).
 Replace anything related to cri-o with containerd and Calico with Cilium.
 Not much point in writing more about this given an AI chatbot can fill in the rest.

 This setup is for a simple, single control plane node result.
 While it is possible to change a kubeadm deployed single cp node to HA multi-cp node cluster, it is not supported by kubeadm and is not very intuitive.
 For a multi control plane node cluster, read the docs on HA deployment and/or see the HA optional link in the `kubeadm init` section.